wp-plugins/wp-category-tag-could/readme.txt

 * the maximum number of taxonomy terms displayed
 * whether the entries in the cloud are ordered by name or post count
 * whether the entries are sorted in an ascending, descending or random order
-* whether the cloud is rendered as a flat list separated by spaces, as a UL tag with the wp-tag-cloud class or as a 3D HTML5 based tag cloud.
+* whether the cloud is rendered as a flat list separated by spaces, as a UL tag with the wp-tag-cloud class, price tags or as a 3D HTML5 based tag cloud.
+* the zoom factor in case of a 3D HTML5 based tag cloud
 * the size of the smallest and largest items in the cloud (in percentage)

 You can also choose to only consider posts with specific categories or tags.